mhatzl/embedded-runner/README.md

    rtt-port = 19021

    # Optional: `true`: Uses RTT commands to communicate with SEGGER GDB instead of the `monitor rtt` commands from OpenOCD.
+   #
+   # Note: You must start your own SEGGER GDB server, and set `gdb-connection` accordingly.
    segger-gdb = false

-   # Optional: Path to look for JSON metadata that is linked with the test run.
+   # Optional: Path to look for custom JSON data that is linked with the test run.
+   data-filepath = ".embedded/test_run_data.json"

+   # Optional: Uses the `sleep` command instead of `timeout` on Windows (Useful if running in GitBash).
-   meta-filepath = ".embedded/meta.json"
+   windows-sleep = false

    # Optional: Define a command to run before the runner executes the binary.
    # A 'post-runner' may also be set that is run after executing the binary.